OAI/Gluecon-Workshop/Fixed/file.md

 # File uploads and downloads

 In OpenAPI V2 the Schema Object supported schemas with `type` equal to `file`.
-This type is no longer suported as it is not an allowed type in JSON Schema.
+This type is no longer supported as it is not an allowed type in JSON Schema.

 ## Motivation